 This delicious recipe that is usually made in Central and South America is not very difficult to make and you can drink it every day on an empty stomach.

-It is a fermented pineapple skin based drink, which is why it is also a very cheap and easy to make recipe.
+It is a fermented pineapple skin based drink.
+This is why it is also very cheap and an easy to make recipe.

 Make it in the following way:

 - You will need a large pineapple (or two medium ones) that is ripe and healthy looking skin.

 - Wash and peel it.

 - Cut the skin into small pieces and put those in a glass or ceramic container that you can hermetically seal.

 - Put two liters of water and 500 drops of brown or cane sugar in this container.

 - Close it well and let stand in a warm place for 48 hours.

 - Once the two days are over, strain it so that there are no remnants, add another liter of water, and let stand again for 12 hours.